 Kemer to Kekova

-You will stop to visit turtle breeding grounds and pristine beaches in the less explored region of the Turquoise Coast.
+You will stop to visit turtle breeding grounds.
+There are pristine beaches in this less-explored region of the Turquoise Coast.

 Kas to Fethiye